Distribution Of Swine Flu Vaccine Faces Challenges

-Dr. ANNE SCHUCHAT (Director, National Center for Immunization and Respiratory Diseases, CDC): There's probably more demand than supply but that's expected because the tap has just opened and we're just beginning with the supply.
+ANNE SCHUCHAT: There's probably more demand than supply but that's expected because the tap has just opened and we're just beginning with the supply.

 SMITH: Schuchat says that they have 6.8 million doses ready this week and states and large cities have sent in orders for about half that.
 Now, that may sound like a surplus, but there's a lag time involved here.
 Everyday, states get an update from the CDC and make new orders based on what's available.
 The CDC has contracted the medical supply company, McKesson, to ship every dose directly to doctors and hospitals via FedEx.
 And this whole thing takes a little longer than the states would like.